vbondaryuk/theia/README.md

 response will be json schema for this object.

 ### 3. Calculation query examples
- - Query with example creation new object into rule, priority and DRL aggregation function
+ - Query with example creation new object from rule, priority and DRL aggregation function
 request:
 ```json
 {